 If you are bitten by a snake, let your course leader or coordinator know immediately.
 Remain calm while treatment is given or sought out, as it will slow the absorption of any venom.
-Try to remember identifying features - color, patterns, length, or width.
+Try to remember identifying features - color, patterns, length, or width - or take a picture.
 The Monteverde Institute verifies the availability of anti-venom at local clinics and will facilitate your transfer to an appropriate clinic.